GuillaumeLegendre/docker-1.9/README.md

 # README

+## How to use

+$ docker-machine ip default
+ip à remplacer par localhost:3000
+$ docker-compose build
+$ docker-compose up

+## Objectif

 This app is a workflow test for using docker on a rails project from dev to prod.

 * [x] easy first deploy